usnistgov/escherized-colloids/README.md

 * Step 2: Use the Design.ipynb notebook in `design/` to determine which groups (tiles) are safe, dangerous, or forbidden and decide what you want to create.
 It is a good idea to check the point symmetry you have assigned to your motif using pymatgen.
 This optional step is illustrated in the Design.ipynb notebook.
 * Step 3: Select a tile, then create a colloid by placing the motif inside of it (e.g., see `examples/initialize_colloid/`); you can do this in an "optimal" way by optimizing the fit (e.g., see `examples/pso_auto/`).
 * Final check: Create a unit cell (2x2 or greater is usually best) to inspect the design for its symmetry.
 If you made a **safe** choice, this should be what you wanted.
 If you made a **dangerous** choice, you should double check (e.g., `examples/unit_cell/`).
+* Step 4: See `simulations/` directory for tools that use [LAMMPS](https://www.lammps.org/) to simulate the self-assembly of these colloidal particles.
+In particular, the Preparing.ipynb notebook illustrates how to build the simulation scripts (automatically) and also analyze the results.

 To Do
 =====